hyvonhan/Kyykka-Data-API/meetings.md

 ### Action points
 *List here the actions points discussed with assistants*

+* Write the test code for API
+* Comment your code and remove the comments to right place
+* Remove ID from MatchCollection and ThrowCollection.
+   * Remove ID also from schema
+   *
+* Models, what happens when DELETE

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*